PseudoDevs/IamGhost/bbmd1.md

-Last updated: 2024-04-07 16:47:47
+Last updated: 2024-04-07 16:48:20
-Random Quote: Robin: "That was not cool, Ted."Lily: "Contraction!"Robin: "That wasn't cool, Ted?" - Robin Scherbatsky
+Random Quote: There is one problem with success.
+Not everyone can handle it. - Walt Breslin